 Hey you guys!
-Remember that pesto genovese from last week!?
+Remember that homemade pesto from last week!?

 It’s back!
 And serving as the base for this creamy pesto pasta with chicken and sun-dried tomatoes.
-Here’s the best part (drumroll please), it takes only 30 minutes to make!
+Here’s the best part (drumroll plz), it takes only 30 minutes to make!
 That’s like music to my ears.
-A delicious and satisfying meal that the whole family will enjoy is a BIG win in my book, especially when it’s SO quick and easy to make.
+A delicious and satisfying meal that the whole family will enjoy in 30 minutes is a BIG win in my book any night of the week!

-This dish is also very versatile.
+This dish is super versatile.
+Customize it however you need and like.
 Don’t like chicken?
 No probs, leave it out!
 Love tomatoes?
 Add more!
 You could even throw in some fresh chopped tomatoes with the sun-dried tomatoes just to create a flavorful tomato-ey party in your mouth.
 You like your pasta on the extra saucy side?
 Add more cream and pesto you saucy person!
-But DON’T forget to top your pasta off with some finely grated parmesan.
-And then when you think you’ve grated enough, grate a little more (just for good measure).

 Delicious, quick, and easy 30-minute gluten free creamy pesto pasta topped with chicken, sun-dried tomatoes & parmesan.